Watch our video of this experience:

 Back in the main cabin, the complimentary bar is open all day.
 The afternoon drifts by in a suitably drowsy fashion, punctuated by the occasional ‘I think that’s a bear!’
 It’s the one sound guaranteed to get everyone on their feet, at least for a moment or two.

-All in all, it’s a big gold star for Rocky Mountaineer GoldLeaf Service — a train journey you’ll always remember — ‘train-person’ or not.
+All in all, it’s a big gold star for Rocky Mountaineer GoldLeaf Service.
+This is a train journey you’ll always remember — ‘train-person’ or not.

 Have you travelled in Rocky Mountaineer GoldLeaf Service?
 We would love to hear your feedback.
 Please leave a comment below.